komuw/naz/docs/_sources/example_demo.rst.txt

       naz v0.6.1

 | In order to use ``naz``, we need to have a place where messages are going to be stored before been submitted to the SMSC.
-| Messages are stored in a queue in ``naz``.
-But whereas other smpp clients force you to use a particular queue/broker implementation(redis, rabbitMQ, kafka,, AWS SQS etc), ``naz`` is queue agnostic.
+| Messages are stored in a broker in ``naz``.
+But whereas other smpp clients force you to use a particular queue/broker implementation(redis, rabbitMQ, kafka,, AWS SQS etc), ``naz`` is broker agnostic.
-| ``naz`` will happily use any queue/broker so long as its implementation in software satisfies ``naz``'s `queueing interface <https://komuw.github.io/naz/queue.html#naz.q.BaseOutboundQueue>`_
+| ``naz`` will happily use any queue/broker so long as its implementation in software satisfies ``naz``'s `broker interface <https://komuw.github.io/naz/broker.html#naz.broker.BaseBroker>`_
-| For this demo we will use redis as our queue of choice.
+| For this demo we will use redis as our broker of choice.
 So lets start a redis server, we will use docker for that;

 .. code-block:: bash